Mr-KulwinderSingh/body-mass-index/README.md

 ![font](assets/readmeimages/title.png)

-### Colour Choices ###
+### Colour as per terminal and app ###
-The colours I've chosen were inspired by the french flag.
-Mainly because when thinking of a standout group of colours for musical theatre, the french flag is such a prominant option due to the musical Les Miserables and it helps the screen pop out too.
-So I used the Linear gradient on [Gradient CSS](http://www.gradientcss.com/) to help me achieve this.
+Multiple colours have not been used to keep the design of the app very simple and clear according to the mock terminal and app layout.
+Though there is text colour variation between the good BMI presentation and overweight with the different colour text messages.
+Only 2 colour codes have been used '\033[32m' and '\033[31m'  Colours have been taken from the Colorama module.
+This module is not a built-in module in Python, but it has been installed through the pip install method.

 ![Gradient backdrop](assets/readmeimages/gradientcss.png)